Ma Xingrui

+Ma Xingrui (马兴瑞; born October 1959) is a Chinese politician and aerospace engineer who is a member of the Politburo of the Chinese Communist Party.
+He served as the Party Secretary of Xinjiang from 2021 to 2025.

 Ma is recognized as one of China's top scientists.
-He previously served as Vice President of Harbin Institute of Technology, General Manager of China Aerospace Science and Technology Corporation, Director of the China National Space Administration, and chief commander of Chang'e 3, China's first lunar exploration mission.
+Ma served as Vice President of Harbin Institute of Technology, General Manager of China Aerospace Science and Technology Corporation, Director of the China National Space Administration, and chief commander of Chang'e 3, China's first lunar exploration mission.
+He later served as the Vice Minister of Industry and Information Technology, Head of the Political and Legal Affairs Commission of Guangdong, Party Secretary of Shenzhen, Deputy Party Secretary of Guangdong, and Governor of Guangdong.

+Ma became the Party secretary of Xinjiang in December 2021 and a member of the Politburo in October 2022.
+His tenure has seen a relative easing of security policies enacted in Xinjiang and more focus on economic development.
+He was succeeded by Chen Xiaojiang in July 2025.

 Education and academic career

-Ma Xingrui was born in October 1959 in Shuangyashan, Heilongjiang province, to a family of mine workers in China's industrial northeast.
+Ma Xingrui was born on 6 October 1959 in Shuangyashan, Heilongjiang province, to a family of mine workers in China's industrial northeast.
 His branch of the family migrated from Yuncheng County, Shandong to Shuangyashan in the 1930s during his grandfather's generation.
 He received a bachelor's degree at Fuxin Mining College (now Liaoning University of Technology) in 1982, and went on to graduate school for general mechanics at Tianjin University.
-He earned his doctorate in mechanics at Harbin Institute of Technology (HIT).
-He joined the Chinese Communist Party (CCP) in January 1988.
-He stayed at HIT to pursue post-doctoral work, and was named a professor in 1991.
-In April 1992 he became dean of the school of mechanics at the institute.
+He earned his doctorate in mechanics at Harbin Institute of Technology (HIT) in 1985.

+Ma joined the Chinese Communist Party (CCP) in January 1988.
+He stayed at HIT to pursue post-doctoral work, first working as an instructor and associate professor before being named a professor in 1991.
+In April 1992 he became dean of the school of mechanics at the institute, later becoming the vice dean of the Aerospace College in 1985.
 In April 1996 he was named vice president of the institute.

 Aerospace industry

-In May 1996 Ma was appointed Vice-Dean of Chinese Academy of Space Technology (CAST), and became the leader and chief engineer of the Shijian 5 satellite project.
-In 1999 he was named deputy general manager of China Aerospace Science and Technology Corporation (CASC).
-In December 2003 he was additionally appointed Chairman of the Sino Satellite Communications Company and worked on various lunar missions.
+In May 1996, Ma was appointed vice dean of China Academy of Space Technology (CAST), and became the leader and chief engineer of the Shijian 5 satellite project.
+In 1999, he was named deputy general manager of China Aerospace Science and Technology Corporation (CASC).
+In December 2003 he was additionally appointed Chairman of the Sino Satellite Communications and worked on various lunar missions.
 In September 2007, Ma was promoted to General Manager of CASC.

-In 2013 Ma was appointed Director of the China National Space Administration, Director of the China Atomic Energy Authority, Director of the SASTIND, and Vice-Minister of Industry and Information Technology.
+In 2013, Ma was appointed Director of the China National Space Administration, Director of the China Atomic Energy Authority, Director of the State Administration of Science, Technology and Industry for National Defense, and Vice Minister of Industry and Information Technology.
 He was the chief commander of the successful Chang'e 3 mission, China's first lunar surface exploration.